Does the Lottery determine how proceeds are spent?

 Does the Lottery get any money from the state?

 The Lottery is totally self funded, retaining roughly 5% of its revenue to fund statewide operations, including its headquarters, five regional sales offices where players claim winning tickets, technology and conducting drawings, advertising, promotions and staffing.
-This also includes vendor fees for printing scratch-offs, and maintaining the draw gaming system hardware and software.
+This also includes vendor fees for printing and shipping scratch-offs, and maintaining the draw gaming system hardware and software.

 Does the Lottery have a member's club?